A nearby GRB host prototype for z~7 Lyman-break galaxies: Spitzer-IRS and X-shooter spectroscopy of the host galaxy of GRB031203: Observations and data reduction

 Data from the short-low and short-high modules were preprocessed with the \textit{Spitzer} Science Centre (SSC) data reduction pipeline version 15.3, while data from the long-low and long-high modules were processed with version 17.2.

 For the high-resolution modules, spectra were extracted from each individual basic calibrated data (BCD) file using the Spitzer IRS Custom Extraction (SPICE) software.
 Prior to extraction of the spectra, data files were individually cleaned of rogue pixels using the IDL program IRSCLEAN version 1.9.
 The rogue pixel masks used for cleaning were a combination of the default campaign masks provided by the SSC and masks generated automatically by running IRSCLEAN's rogue pixel identification algorithm.

 Individual spectra were subsequently combined with a clipped mean algorithm using the Spectral Modelling, Analysis, and Reduction Tool (SMART) developed by the IRS team \citep{2004PASP..116..975H}.
 The edges of each order were trimmed based on the wavelength calibration ranges provided in Table 5.1 of the IRS Data Handbook version 3.1.
 Since no sky measurements were taken, the contribution of the sky emission was not subtracted from the high-resolution spectra.
+No subtracting the sky background has a significant effect on the level of the continuum measured with the high-resolution modules.
+However, we use the high-resolution data only to extract emission line fluxes, not for the SED work, so that a continuum offset is not a significant issue.
+The fluxes obtained with the high-resolution modules are consistent with those retrieved from the low resolution spectra.

-For the low-resolution data, we made use of the products from the Post-BCD pipeline.
+For the low-resolution data, we made use of pipeline co-added, sky-subtracted products.
 These files result from co-adding the data from each nod position, then subtracting each nod position from the other in order to subtract the background.
+The spectra were cleaned for rogue pixels and optimally extracted to produce the final 1-D spectra.

 The source was also observed with MIPS in SED mode.
 The data were reduced in a standard way, as described in \citet{2010AJ....139.1553V}.